xuhan323/eIP/README.md

 lr (float, optinal): Initial learning rate. (default: :obj:`0.0005`) lr_decay_factor (float, optinal): Learning rate decay factor. (default: :obj:`0.5`) lr_decay_step_size (int, optinal): epochs at which lr_initial <- lr_initial * lr_decay_factor. (default: :obj:`50`)
 energy_and_force (bool, optional): If set to :obj:`True`, will predict energy and take the minus derivative of the energy with respect to the atomic positions as predicted forces. (default: :obj:`False`)
 save_dir (str, optinal): The path to save trained models.
 If set to :obj:`''`, will not save the model. (default: :obj:`''`)
 ```

 ### UDD

 All the code to run eIP-based UDD are in the folder 'udd-md'.
-To run a UDD MD simulation, use the UDD_MD_run function defined in udd_md_simulation.py.
+To run a UDD MD simulation, use the `UDD_MD_run` function defined in `udd_run.py`.
 Modify the parameters as needed:

 #### Python example: